Rui Faria: Controversy

 As with his long-time manager, colleague and friend Mourinho, Faria has been the subject of controversy in the media.
 In a match against Reading in 2006, where Chelsea goalkeeper Petr Čech received a severe blow to the head, Faria was sent off alongside Chelsea midfielder Mikel John Obi.

 In a 2005 Champions League quarter-final match against Bayern Munich, where Mourinho was suspended for Chelsea, Faria was seen wearing a woolly hat and scratching his ear enough to elicit suspicions that Mourinho was covertly communicating with his fitness coach.

 At Real Madrid, Faria was said to have been party to an altercation with Sporting de Gijón manager Manuel Preciado after a match between the two clubs in November 2010.

 In April 2014, Faria was dismissed from the Chelsea bench during the home defeat against Sunderland when he made comments to the fourth official complaining about a penalty that had been awarded to Sunderland.
 It was alleged he had used "abusive and/or insulting words".
 The match resulted in Chelsea's first-ever Premier League loss at Stamford Bridge under Mourinho.

 Personal life

 Faria is married and is a father to three children.

 Honours

 As assistant coach

-As an assistant coach, including a sabbatical in 2007–08, Faria's club sides have won their domestic league eight times, the UEFA Cup once and the Champions League twice.
+As an assistant coach, including a sabbatical in 2007–08, Faria's club sides have won their domestic league eight times, the UEFA Cup / UEFA Europa League twice and the Champions League twice.
 Between 2002 and 2012, Mourinho and Faria did not go a full season or a calendar year without winning at least one trophy.